 - Measurements: Post-School Follow-Up (PDF)

-- Follow-Up Telephone Survey Script (Word)
+- Follow-Up Telephone Survey Script (PDF)

-- Post-Secondary Follow-Up Handout - English (Word)
+- Post-Secondary Follow-Up Interview (PDF)

-- Post-Secondary Follow-Up Handout - Spanish (Word)
+- Follow-Up Handout – English (PDF)

 The Exit Interview is an integral part of the Post-School-Outcomes data collection.
 The interview can be completed anytime during the school year in which the student will exit or graduate.
 The interview will be valuable in many ways, making a final connection with the student, assisting students with future plans and resources, and very importantly, obtaining contact information necessary to perform the mandated Follow-Up Interview one year beyond student exit.